theguyonthesky/ShellcodeLoader/README.md

 - Windows API – For memory allocation, cryptographic operations (including AES decryption using `CryptAcquireContext`, `CryptDeriveKey`, etc.), and process/thread management

+- Havoc C2 – A lightweight post-exploitation command and control framework, used alongside this loader to manage compromised machines

 - YARA – For writing and testing custom detection rules

 # Files